Scalable physical source-to-field inference with hypernetworks: Method

+The challenge, therefore, lies in breaking the quadratic coupling between sources and evaluation points: instead of explicitly computing the demagnetisation tensor at every point $n$ for every source $m$, as in Eq. \ref{eq:sources}, we seek approximations for $\mbf{H}(\mbf{r}|\mbf{M},\mbf{V}')$ that condition on a permutation-invariant aggregation of arbitrary sources, such that the field can be inferred in $\mathcal{O}(M + N)$.
+To this end, we propose the approximation

-where $f$ and $g$ (cf.~Fig~\ref{fig:architecture}) are functions to be specified.
-We interpret $g$ as a representation for the sources, and should be constructed so that a single representation of the source \textit{collection}, i.e.\@ the sum of the individual source embeddings, can accurately condition the approximating model $f$ for the field.
-These arbitrary collections of magnetic sources, with each source input with features like source position, shape, and magnetisation, generate a single additive fixed-length vector from an arbitrary-length number of sources, rather than applying the network many times in parallel to the features of each input source.
+where $\bm{\psi}$ and $g$ (cf.~Fig~\ref{fig:architecture}) are functions to be specified, and the basis weights $\mbf{a}(\mbf{M},\mbf{V}') = \sum_{m=1}^M g(\mbf{M}_m,\mbf{V}'_m)$ have to be evaluated only once for a source configuration as they are independent of $\mbf{r}_n$.
+In our architecture, $g$ is implemented as a hypernetwork that outputs the weights or parameters for a field representation model $f$, which evaluates the field at query locations.
+We interpret $g$ as a representation for the sources, and it should be constructed so that a single representation of the source \textit{collection}, i.e.~the sum of the individual source embeddings, can accurately condition the approximating model $f$ for the field.
+These arbitrary collections of magnetic sources, with each source input with features like source position, volume, shape, and magnetisation, generate a single additive fixed-length vector from an arbitrary number of sources, rather than applying the network many times in parallel to the features of each input source.
+Especially note that $\mbf{r}_n$ becomes independent of the summation index in Eq.~\ref{eq:approx}.